We all have a back story.

 I am told that I am hard to pigeon-hole, but I’m fine with that.
 I believe in challenging established thought patterns and striving to achieve progress at the speed of thought rather than the rate of decay of dogma.
 I suspect that I have anarchic tendencies, within the classical anarchist tradition (of bottom-up organization) and have often harnessed this to “disrupt from below” when the usual “top down” methods fail, which is often (and for too many reasons to elaborate here).

-This attitude informs a personal philosophy about the power of directed bottom-up (or emergent) “political” use of technology to transcend biological biases (e.g. misplaced tribalism) that might distract us from certain truths, if they really exist.
+This attitude informs a personal philosophy about the power of directed bottom-up (or emergent) use of technology to transcend biological biases (e.g. misplaced tribalism) that might distract us from certain truths, if they really exist.
 That said, such a philosophy is riddled with problems and contradictions.
 But that’s the work of thinkers – to figure the hard stuff out and try, if we can, to illuminate a pathway.

 Related to a passion for using tech to boost my productivity, my personal research interests include developing models of creative thinking with a view to using machines to “amplify thought.”
 I call this “augmented cognition” and it relates to the aforementioned obsession with trying to meaningfully digitize my notes and build an AI to “make sense” of them beyond mere NLP-type probabilistic classifications.
+In essence, I am fascinated by the prospect of so-called “Symbolic AI” and feel like it ought to become my full-time obsession at some point.

 If AI is making machines more “human”, I am excited by making humans more machine at the risk of sounding dystopian or even utopian.
 What I mean is finding ways to put digital interfaces directly into the cognitive loop.
 I had hoped to get a chance at this when I interviewed at Google (with Sergey himself) for the Google Glass R&D role.
 However, sadly that project was killed in terms of any meaningful innovation.